GoofyNest/HardwareSpoofing/step-1.md

 >
 > 📝 We're working on a document listing **components that don't include a serial number**, so you can buy spoof-safe hardware without guessing.

-~~# 🎮 Graphic card (GPU) spoofing~~

-~~EasyAntiCheat does not log your graphics card’s serial number since GPUs are frequently resold, tracking serials would cause many false bans.
-However, it’s worth mentioning that the anticheat does log the name/model of your graphics card.~~

 # 🔌 USB Adapter spoofing

 If you're concerned about USB device serials such as: